 As we welcome students from all over the world, we are excited to offer this guide to assist you in preparing students to travel safely to Alberta, Canada.
-We have worked with Directors throughout Canada and our National Organization – Canadian Association of Public Schools – International (CAPS-I), and Canada Homestay Network (CHN) and together, have produced this document.
-It is our hope that once students join us in Alberta, they will flourish and enjoy the ‘Canadian’ education and experience that we provide.
+We have worked with Directors throughout Canada and our National Organization – Canadian Association of Public Schools – International (CAPS-I), and Canada Homestay Network (CHN).
+It is our hope that once students join us in Alberta, they will flourish and enjoy the Canadian education and experience that we provide.

 The current COVID-19 pandemic, as well as travel restrictions and quarantine requirements have resulted in new pre-departure, travel and arrival protocols for international students (new and returning) destined for Canada.